 Red clover is foraged for both its medicinal and nutrient-ish edible properties.
-This all natural detox tea is filled with antioxidants, vitamins, and minerals that can also help boost the immune system and reduce inflammation.
+This natural tea is filled with antioxidants, vitamins, and minerals that can also help boost the immune system and reduce inflammation.

 Taking just a single cup of red clover tea may help prevent harmful organisms that cause infection from making you sick – or sicker.
 Red clover has long been used to reduce fever, natural arthritis soother, and no-tox gout treatment.

-Red Clover Medicinal Uses
+Red Clover Possible Benefits

 - Immune system booster